unisys12/ftpta-manager/README.md

     - sync clients and billing with QuickBooks Online API.
     - All training related events and scheduling.
     - documents related to clients and dogs (vet records, diplomas).
+    - Allow owners to block-off time from the calendar!
 - Create a platform that we can manage ourselves and update as needed.
 - Have a client portal for them to log in and manage their schedule, documents and their dog.
 - Offer flexible scheduling options for us and our clients.